kgateway-dev/kgateway/docs/content/installation/advanced_configuration/vault_secrets.md

    ```

 2. Make the following changes to the resource.
-   * Remove the existing `kubernetesSecretSource`, `vaultSecretSource`, or `directorySecretSource` field.
+   * Remove the existing `kubernetesSecretSource`, `vaultSecretSource`, or `directorySecretSource` field, which directs the gateway to use secret stores other than Vault.
-   * Add the `secretOptions` section with a Vault source specified to enable secrets to be read from Vault.
+   * Add the `secretOptions` section with a Kubernetes source and a Vault source specified to enable secrets to be read from both Kubernetes and Vault.
-   * Add the `refreshRate` field, which is used for watching Vault secrets and the local filesystem of where Gloo Edge is run for changes.
+   * Add the `refreshRate` field to watch for changes in Vault secrets and the local filesystem of where Gloo Edge runs.
    {{< highlight yaml "hl_lines=16-27" >}}
    apiVersion: gloo.solo.io/v1
    kind: Settings